 Sangita has an LLM in International Human Rights Law from Tilburg University.
 Her master's thesis looked at the nexus between statelessness and migration in South East Asia - inspired by her time as an intern with UNHCR's regional office in Bangkok, Thailand, where she was also focusing on statelessness issues.
 Her thesis received honorary mention at the 2015 Max van der Stoel Human Rights Awards.

-Maria Jose Recalde Vela is a Trainee with the Institute on Statelessness and Inclusion for the period of January – July 2017.
-She is helping with the finalization and dissemination of the Institute's flagship publication, 'The World's Stateless', for which she acted as assistant editor for the 2017 edition.
-She is also assisting with the preparation of materials for the Institute’s training courses and academic workshop, as well as with a variety of research tasks in support of the Institute’s other projects.
-She is also a co-managing editor of the Institute's Statelessness Working Paper Series.
+Maria Jose Recalde Vela is a Volunteer with the Institute on Statelessness and Inclusion for the period of January – July 2017.
+She is assisting with a variety of research tasks in support of the Institute’s work and is also a co-managing editor of the Institute's Statelessness Working Paper Series.

-Maria Jose Recalde Vela holds an LL.M in international and European Law, a M.Sc. in Victimology and Criminal Justice and an LL.M in Legal Research, all from Tilburg University.
-She is the 2014 winner of the UNHCR Award for Statelessness Research in the undergraduate category.
+Maria Jose Recalde Vela is a PhD candidate at Tilburg Law School where her research focuses on nationality issues.
+She holds an LL.M in international and European Law, a M.Sc. in Victimology and Criminal Justice and an LL.M in Legal Research, all from Tilburg University.
+She is also the 2014 winner of the UNHCR Award for Statelessness Research in the undergraduate category.

 Peggy Brett (ISI Fellow in 2016) has an LL.M in International Human Rights Law from the National University of Ireland, Galway.
 As a consultant for UNHCR she researched how the UN Human Rights Council and human rights treaty bodies have addressed statelessness.
 Previously she had worked on promoting and facilitating civil society engagement with the UN Human Rights Committee and the Committee on the Rights of the Child.
 Under her Fellowship, Peggy worked on various elements of the Institute’s Human Rights Engagement Programme, including through drafting country submissions to treaty bodies and the Universal Periodic Review and developing resources for civil society.